 We can do this via methods like:

-• Mapping out your current career possibilities within and outside academia (or one foot in one out), so you have confidence that what you’re doing is chosen, not assumed to be your only option (which is a great foundation for exploitation and resentment).
+• Mapping out your current career possibilities within and outside academia (or one foot in, one out), so you have confidence that what you’re doing is chosen, not assumed to be your only option (which is a great foundation for exploitation and resentment).

-• Systematically articulating your personal and professional priorities at the interlocking levels of tomorrow, this week, this term/semester, this year, and the next 5 and 10 years.
+• Systematically articulating your personal and professional priorities at the interlocking levels of tomorrow, this week, this term/quarter/semester, this year, and the next 5 and 10 years.
 Exploring the contradictions and complements between the personal and professional and how to optimize them.

 Making the transition to a new type of career, whether alt-ac or non-academic, both smooth and exciting.